Deep Learning Tutorial: Neural Network Basics for Beginners

-Deep learning is the new state-of-the-art for artificial intelligence.
+Deep Learning Overview: Deep learning is the new state-of-the-art for artificial intelligence.
 Deep learning architecture is composed of an input layer, hidden layers, and an output layer.
 The word deep means there are more than two fully connected layers.

 There is a vast amount of neural network, where each architecture is designed to perform a given task.
 For instance, CNN works very well with pictures, RNN provides impressive results with time series and text analysis.